Example: Cleaning up a CSV file

 words.each do |word|

-# Check if adding this word exceeds max_length
+# Check if adding this word would go over the max length

 if current_length + word.length + current_line.length > max_length